Table of Contents

 A Canopy Day Bed

-Day beds are so great for a teenage girls room.
-This Ikea hack has made this one into a very cool looking couch by day and a bed by night.
+Day beds are so great for a teenage bedroom because it doesn’t take up any space in the middle of the room.
+This Ikea hack has made this one into a very cool looking couch by day and a bed for comfy nighttime sleeps as well (or daytime naps).

-A day bed gives a room a Studio Apartment feel and that’s a good thing for a teenager.
+A day bed frame gives a room a studio apartment cozy vibe and that’s a good thing for a teenager (because now they won’t want to have a messy bed).
 It really starts to feel like their own space when it doesn’t look like a “bedroom” only.
+Obviously, accent pillows and a cool rug help too!

 You can find the full tutorial on My Design Dump.

-If bookcases are going into your teens room, consider doing a few upgrades as shown here to make them truly special.
+But, if bookcases are going into your teens room, consider doing a few upgrades as shown here to make them truly special.
+Plus, they get a nice view of everything so they don’t forget about all of the “stuff” they already have but can’t ever find.

 You can see the full tutorial on Centsational Style.